dlpzx/aws-serverless-data-lake-framework/docs/upgrades.md

    - Connect the dataset with downstream applications and ensure it is accessed as previously

 Data migration:
+6. Plan and schedule upstream data ingestion downtime.
+When performing the data migration step 7, new data should not be ingested in the raw buckets.
-6. v1-processed data migration: Once all datasets and pipelines are re-created in v2, new data can flow and be processed by the v2 pipelines into the v2 datasets.
+7. v1-processed data migration: Once all datasets and pipelines are re-created in v2, new data can flow and be processed by the v2 pipelines into the v2 datasets.
 But what happens with the data that was processed using v1?
 There is not a single solution on how to handle the data migration for v1-processed data.
 It will depend on your requirements.
    - scenario 1: it is not required. v2 will only contain new datasets, v1-datasets will continue to be accessible.
    - scenario 2: it is required. v1-datasets will keep receiving new data, and we want to process it with v2 pipelines into new v2 datasets
-     - option 2.1 Sync curated data: sync data from the analytics bucket in v1 to the analytics bucket in v2 -
+     - option 2.1 Sync curated data: copy data from the analytics bucket in v1 to the analytics bucket in v2.
+Simple approach, no re-processing of the data.
-     - option 2.2 Sync raw data and re-process with v2: sync data from the raw bucket in v1 to the raw bucket in v2
+     - option 2.2 Sync raw data and re-process with v2: copy data from the raw bucket in v1 to the raw bucket in v2. v2 pipelines will process it and will create the analytics datasets.
+Because data will be re-processed, be mindful of how much data is copied between buckets at once.
-     - option 2.3 Keep 2 datasets:
+Option 2.1 has the advantage of being simple and not incurring additional processing costs.
+Option 2.2 ensures that all data is processed in the same way and it is a good way of testing the code of the new pipelines.

-Blue/Green swap:
+Once data and code are migrated, we perform the Blue/Green swap:
-7. Update upstream data ingestion
+7. Update upstream data ingestion (end downtime for ingestion)
    - Redirect new data ingestion to v2 raw S3 Bucket
    - Maintain v1 for rollbacks and for availability of downstream applications
 8. Update downstream data consumption